-Our mining segment produces coking coal and other types of metallurgical coal (anthracite and coal for pulverized, or finely crushed, coal injection (PCI)), steam coal, coking coal and steam coal concentrates, as well as coke and chemical products, iron ore, iron ore concentrate and limestone.
+Our mining segment produces coking coal and other types of metallurgical coal (anthracite and coal for pulverized, or finely crushed, coal injection (PCI)), steam coal, middlings, coking coal and steam coal concentrates, as well as coke and chemical products, iron ore, iron ore concentrate and limestone.
 Our mining segment also includes certain transportation and logistics facilities and engineering operations.
-Our coal operations consist of Southern Kuzbass Coal Company, Yakutugol and Bluestone, which together produced 18.0 million tonnes of raw coking coal, 7.3 million tonnes of raw steam coal, 2.3 million tonnes of raw anthracite and 2.1 million tonnes of PCI in 2011.
-Our coke operations consist of Moscow Coke and Gas Plant and Mechel Coke, which together produced 3.7 million tonnes of coke in 2011.
-Metallurgical coal constituted over 76% of our total run-of-mine, or ROM, coal production in 2011 placing us at the top of our peer group as the leading coking coal producer and exporter in Russia.
-Our iron ore operations consist of Korshunov Mining Plant which produced 12.8 million tonnes of iron ore and 4.5 million tonnes of iron ore concentrate in 2011.
-Our limestone operations consist of Pugachevsky Open Pit which produced 2.1 million tonnes of limestone in 2011.
+Our coal operations consist of Southern Kuzbass Coal Company, Yakutugol and Bluestone, which together produced 18.0 million tonnes of raw coking coal, 7.8 million tonnes of raw steam coal, 2.0 million tonnes of raw anthracite and 2.6 million tonnes of PCI in 2012.
+Our coke operations consist of Moscow Coke and Gas Plant and Mechel Coke, which together produced 3.6 million tonnes of coke in 2012.
+Our iron ore operations consist of Korshunov Mining Plant which produced 12.6 million tonnes of iron ore and 4.4 million tonnes of iron ore concentrate in 2012.
+Our limestone operations consist of Pugachevsky Open Pit which produced 2.0 million tonnes of limestone in 2012.